proof88/PRooFPS-dd/README.md

  - [No Logging under Linux](https://github.com/proof88/PRooFPS-dd/issues/239)

 Major **under-the-hood changes**:
  - from now **server doesn't need to send user updates to clients in every tick**.
-This is for having higher tickrate for more precise physics while keeping server->client traffic low;
- - for this a new CVAR is introduced: `cl_updaterate`;
+This is for having higher tickrate for more precise physics while keeping server->client traffic low.
+For this a new CVAR is introduced: `cl_updaterate`;
  - from now **multiple physics iterations can be run within a single tick**.
-This is for having more precise physics when a lower tickrate is configured;
- - for this a new CVAR is introduced: `physics_rate_min`;
+This is for having more precise physics when a lower tickrate is configured.
+For this a new CVAR is introduced: `physics_rate_min`.

 **Debug/Convenience changes**:
  - Server instance shows per-client network stats in the frag table;